madixson/DogsvsCats_4380Project/README.md

 ![](UTA-DataScience-Logo.png)

-# Project Title
+# Dogs vs Cats Image Classifier

-* **One Sentence Summary** Using images provided from the “Dogs vs Cats” Kaggle challenge, develop an algorithm that can classify whether the given image is of a dog or cat. [(Kaggle challenge link)](https://www.kaggle.com/competitions/dogs-vs-cats/overview)
+* Using images provided from the “Dogs vs Cats” Kaggle challenge, develop an algorithm that can classify whether the given image is of a dog or cat. [(Kaggle challenge link)](https://www.kaggle.com/competitions/dogs-vs-cats/overview)

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+  * **Definition of the tasks / challenge:**  The task, as defined by the Kaggle challenge is to use the provided dataset of JPG images of dogs and cats, to write an algorithm that can attempt to output a prediction that correctly classifies the image as either a dog or cat.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
+  * **Your approach:** The approach for this image classification task is presented as a machine learning problem, using the deep convolution neural networks (CNNs) algorithm with JPG images as input to essentially be able to output a prediction through training.
+Furthermore, transfer learning will be applied by using a pre-trained model.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **Summary of the performance achieved:** Performance for the challenge is based on the percentage of correctly labeled images.
+At the time of writing, calculated with approximately 70% of the test data, the best/winner performance on Kaggle had a final score of 0.98914.

 ## Summary of Workdone

-Include only the sections that are relevant an appropriate.

 ### Data

 * Data:
-  * Type: For example
+  * Type:
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
+    * Input: dog and cat images (varying sized pixel jpegs)
-    * Input: CSV file of features, output: signal/background flag in 1st column.
-  * Size: How much data?
+  * Size: 853.95 MB
-  * Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation
+  * Instances (Train, Test, Validation Split): 12,500 dogs, 12,500 cats for training, 25,000 for testing

 #### Preprocessing / Clean up

 * Describe any manipulations you performed to the data.
+* The images from the dataset vary in sizes, thus is needed to be standardly resized, for example to 200 x 200 pixels.
+* Proceeding with a high GPU with a minimum of 12 GB, (Google Colab Pro was used), we can load all the images, reshape them, and store it all in an array.

 #### Data Visualization